 In 2022, Community Eye Health researchers published their research reporting how far New Zealanders need to travel to reach their closest eye care provider.
 The research showed that people living in the most deprived areas of New Zealand sometimes have the longest distances to travel to eye clinics.
 To achieve equity in eye care, we need to make these services more accessible.

-This research was undertaken with funding from Blind Low Vision New Zealand.
+Funding: This research was undertaken with funding from Blind Low Vision New Zealand.